 Supply a weather-tight wire entrance junction box with the sign assembly.
 Mount the box on the exterior or interior of the sign.
 Use an appropriately sized 3-conductor (minimum 14 AWG) cable between the sign and the controller assembly.

-For Street Name Signs provide brackets that allow the sign to swing freely.
+For Street Name Signs mounted on the mast arm provide brackets that allow the sign to swing freely.
 Use a two-point support assembly to mount the Internally Illuminated Street Name Sign to a mast arm that is perpendicular to the street, or use a single-point support assembly if the Internally Illuminated Sign is attached to a mast arm that is diagonal to the street.

 Mount a photocell on the top of each sign.